EdoLabWorks/Node-WebControl/README.md

 ![](https://github.com/EdoLabWorks/ximgs/blob/master/NodeWebControl.png)

-You can turn ON and OFF remotely the LED's in the IO-control module using your mobile device/other PC in your private WiFi network.
+Turn ON and OFF the LED's in the IO-control module using your mobile device/other PC in your private WiFi network.

 ### How it works
 [](https://github.com/EdoLabWorks/ximgs/blob/master/canvas.png)

-It works by sending control codes to the IO-control module using IPC (inter-process communication).
-The remote IO-control module in return will respond with a confirmation event code using websocket.
+Using inter-process communication (IPC), we are sending control codes to the IO-control module.
+In return, it will respond with a confirmation code using websocket.

-Upon receiving the confirmation code, the web control interface will show an ON/OFF message to each corresponding device HTML section.
+Upon receiving the confirmation code, the web control client will show an ON/OFF message accordingly.

 The button color will also change not only indicating an ON or OFF state condition but also as confirmation it has established successful connection with the IO-control module.